 Through our online app, anyone can select the impact topics they care about, customise their investment strategy, and open up a personal account.
 Any amount from EUR 2,000 can be diversified into a portfolio that’s designed to provide financial returns, and also make the world a better place.

 Every company that goes into a Yova portfolio is assessed according to the following criteria:

 - A company’s handprint: its impact on 12 topics that create a better world, from renewable energy and clean water to disease eradication and advancing education

 - A company’s footprint: its adoption of four good business pillars related to low carbon emissions, gender equality, fair wages, and human rights

 We also give investors the choice to exclude companies with coal or gas, nuclear, pesticides, alcohol, tobacco, meat, animal testing, and weapons.
 You can learn more about our approach to best assess companies here.

 As we see it, Millennials and Gen Zers represent the future of sustainable investing and we want to help them build it.

 Are you part of the new generations?
 What’s your view on sustainable investing?
-Give impact investing a shot and take your first step (coming soon for EU customers!) with us today.
+Give impact investing a shot and join the waitlist to be among the first to try Yova when it launches in Germany.